 What does Indian mustard green curry taste like?

-It tastes like creamy, buttery curried kale but slightly bitter.
-Don’t get deterred by the bitterness of this delicious vegetable.
-This bitterness is not like bitter melon.
-It is just a slight background that is enjoyed as an after taste.
+It tastes like creamy, buttery curried kale but a little different.
+Don't get deterred by the bitterness of this delicious vegetable.
+This bitterness can be undermined if cooked correctly.
 Enjoy the buttery spicy smooth gravy.
-It is quite satisfying and healthy to eat.
+It is quite satisfying and healthy to eat, sometimes I feel it is an acquired taste and quite addictively delicious.
 Check the health benefits here.

 What to pair with sarson ka saag?